ZynthCode/kobold-comforts/README.md

 - Norwegian (no)
 - Swedish (sv)

-## Installation
+## Manual Installation

-1. Download the mod from [mods.vintagestory.at](https://mods.vintagestory.at/kobold-comforts)
+1. Download the mod from [mods.vintagestory.at](https://mods.vintagestory.at/koboldcomforts)
 2. Place the downloaded zip file directly in your Vintage Story `Mods` directory (no need to unpack)
 3. Launch the game and enable the mod